thereisnotime/SheLLM/README.md

 ## 🤝 Contribution

-Feel free to contribute to SheLLM by creating issues or pull requests.
-If you are not into coding, you can also support the project by doing tests with various shells, terminals and OS versions (check the Tests section above).
-If you have any questions or need help, feel free to ask in the discussions group on Telegram:
+We welcome contributions to SheLLM!
+You can help by creating issues or submitting pull requests.
+If coding isn't your thing, you can still support the project by testing it with different shells, terminals, and OS versions (see the Tests section above for details).
+If you have questions or need assistance, join our discussions group on Telegram:

 ![Static Badge](https://img.shields.io/badge/https%3A%2F%2Ft.me%2F%2BIBtlo3xD-cs0NzVk?style=flat&logo=telegram&label=Telegram%20Group&link=https%3A%2F%2Ft.me%2F%2BIBtlo3xD-cs0NzVk)